 You will take your modules over the course of two semesters.
-A one-week residential study school takes place in the second semester, based on accommodation provided by the University.
+A one-week residential study school takes place in the second semester, based on the accommodation provided by the University.

 Modules are typically assessed by written assignment.
 You complete the programme with a 15,000-word dissertation.